メインコンテンツにスキップ

 1. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating the location of the green space built on artificial ground.

-To create soil that allows trees to take root firmly, a soil depth of at least 1.5 meters is necessary.
-The base of the soil layer is reinforced to withstand its weight, and measures are implemented to enable proper rainwater drainage.
+To create soil that allows trees to put down strong roots, a soil depth of at least 1.5 meters is secured.
+The base of the soil layer is reinforced to withstand its weight, and drainage measures are incorporated to allow rainwater to flow properly.

 Was There a Model from Long Ago?!